Fall 2019 Transfer Students

 - Explore academic majors and career goals.
 If you want to change your academic college prior to your orientation program, please contact the Office of Undergraduate Admissions at email@example.com.
 For more information about your academic college, please visit:

-- Summer and fall 2018 students, register for your New Student Orientation & Enrollment program.
+- Fall 2019 students, register for your New Student Orientation & Enrollment program.

 You may wish to assemble a personal file of relevant paperwork to simplify your visits to campus.
 Typical files might include: